g14z28y57/RedBallTrack/README.md

 ## Motivation & Goal
-The motivation of this small project is to demonstrate that a properly-structured neural networks can learn how to track a target object.
+The motivation of this small project is to demonstrate that a small properly-structured neural networks can learn how to track a target object.

-## Establish the Virtual 3D Enviroment
+## Establish the Virtual 3D Environment
 A fixed-sized grey floor is placed in the level, and a red ball with fixed radius is placed randomly onto the floor.
 The camera position and focal point are also randomly placed each time when a photo shot is taken.

 ## Model Training
 The input to the model are the photo shot, camera position and camera front.
-The model is trained to output the unit vector and distance from the camera position to ball positon.
+The model is trained to output the unit vector and distance from the camera position to ball position.

 ## Code Instruction
 ```